djha-skin/cliff/tutorial.md

 ```

 It's printing out that big nested hash table of options it finds, but in
-[NRDL](https://github.com/djha-skin/nrdl), a JSON superset language designed to
+[NRDL](https://github.com/djha-skin/nrdl), a JSON superset data language
-be good for config files and command line output for programs written in lisp.
+designed to work well for configuration files and as well as command line output for
+programs written in lisp.
 It was specially built to power CLIFF.

 The equivalent alist might be